 (a request for personal information held about you by a business) under the Data Protection Act

 1998.
 Airlines are able to charge up to £10 for providing information in response to a subject

 access request.
 You should provide the airline with some information so that they can find your

 records.
 This should be at a minimum the date of your flight, the departure and arrival airports

 and the passenger name/s.

-Several tools and resources are available to help guide you through the complaints process.
+We recommend that consumers should complain directly to the airline or airport concerned.
+There are also several tools and resources are available to help guide you through the complaints process.
 Here are two examples:

 The guidance published by Which? explains:

 You can also enter your travel details into a flight delay compensation tool that creates a compensation claim letter for you to send to the airline.